m91michel/mathias-rocks-v1/content/blog/2022-10-01-resume-of-my-first-month.md

 ---
 title: "Month 1: My resume of the first month"
-date: "2022-10-01"
+date: 2022-10-01
-description: "The first month of my "four projects in four months" has come to an end.
+description: "The first month of my four projects in four months has come to an end.
 Let's talk about what I accomplished, what I learned, before concluding."
-keywords: ["sabbatical", "startup", "personal"]
+keywords: [sabbatical, startup, personal]
-tags: ["personal", "4 Projects in 4 Months"]
+tags: [personal, "4 Projects in 4 Months"]
 ---

-The first month of my "four projects in four months" has come to an end.
+The first month of my [4 projects in 4 months](/blog/2022-08-10-4-projects-in-4-months/) has come to an end.
 Let's talk about what I accomplished, what I learned, before concluding.

 ![einfachcrypto.de Market Dashboard](./assets/2022-10-01/einfachcrypto-market-dashboard.png)